-James Oswald.
-Offered his first book free on Amazon, by way of a taster for his second book which was priced at £2.99.
+James Oswald offered his first book free on Amazon, by way of a taster for his second book which was priced at £2.99.
 He sold 50,000 copies in a month and was snapped up in a three-book, £150,000 deal by Penguin – and I strongly suspect that, given Oswald’s subsequent and continuing success, Penguin would feel that they got a very good deal.
-(More.
-Oswald’s literary agent is Juliet Mushens of The Agency.
-Juliet’s agent profile here, her website here.)

-Kerry Wilkinson.
-Sold his first books at £0.99 on Amazon.
-Shifted 250,000 copies in six months.
-Was offered a (remarkable) six-book deal by Macmillan that took his self-published work into print and extended the series to a minimum of six books.
-(More.
-Wilkinson’s agent is Nicola Barr of Greene and Heaton.
-Nicola’s agent profile here, her website here.)
+Kerry Wilkinson sold his first books at £0.99 on Amazon and shifted 250,000 copies in six months.
+He was offered a (remarkable) six-book deal by Macmillan that took his self-published work into print and extended the series to a minimum of six books.

-E.L.
+And then there’s E.L.
 James.
 In terms of sales, James dwarfs pretty every other author who started out with non-traditional publishing contracts.
-In her case, she never really self-published, but she did take a kind of hybrid e-book/POD deal that wouldn’t have been offered by any more conventional publisher.
-Her subsequent sales, via Random House, were simply vast, breaking most international sales records and spawning a new ‘mommy porn’ genre.
-James’ literary agent is Valerie Hoskins, whose agent profile is here, and whose own website can be found here.
+She’s a bit of an odd case though because she never really self-published – instead, she took a kind of hybrid e-book/POD deal that wouldn’t have been offered by a more conventional publisher.
+Her subsequent sales, via Random House, were simply vast, breaking most international sales records leading to the female-centric erotica genre becoming more mainstream.

 Given that there are plenty of intelligent voices suggesting that conventional publishers have relatively little to offer self-published authors (examples here, here and here), there’s a real question about why anyone would want to shift from a self-published status to a more traditional one.